core-wg/resource-directory/draft-ietf-core-resource-directory.md

 ## Lighting Installation {#lt-ex}

-This example shows a simplified lighting installation which makes use of the Resource Directory (RD) with a CoAP interface to facilitate the installation and start-up of the application code in the lights and sensors.
+This example shows a simplified lighting installation which makes use of the RD with a CoAP interface to facilitate the installation and start-up of the application code in the lights and sensors.
 In particular, the example leads to the definition of a group and the enabling of the corresponding multicast address as described in {{groups}}.
 No conclusions must be drawn on the realization of actual